mmesiti/Recorder.jl/README.md

 a script that contains a `@testset` of regression tests plus a file that contains the data for the regression tests is added.

 The script itself might need some slight modifications.
+In particular, if the functions you are recording act on struct types, the naive equality used in the tests will not work.

 Have I already said, it's WIP?